okta/terraform-provider-okta/website/docs/r/domain_verification.html.markdown

 # okta_domain_verification

 Verifies the Domain.
 This is replacement for the `verify` field from the `okta_domain` resource.
 The resource won't be created if the domain could not be verified.
-The provided will make several requests to verify the domain until the API returns `VERIFIED` verification status.
+The provider will make several requests to verify the domain until the API returns `VERIFIED` verification status.

 ## Example Usage